RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 They all sound fantastic and I have been a fan of putting them on nearly every single channel.
 I particularly like the S-type, which sounds _similar_ to an SSL 4K console.
 Regardless if the emulation is good I find that it is a cool sound.

+It is easy to overuse them though.
+It would be nice if there was a 'global off' button for the track version at least.
+As you're building the mix, heavier saturation can sound fantastic, but as the mix grows it adds to the overly-dense high-end that ruins many-a-mix.

 #### REmatrix Solo